What is Autoimmune Hepatitis?

 - Measles, Mumps and Rubella Virus Vaccine, Live (MMR)

 Autoimmune Hepatitis can only be truly diagnosed by a health care professional.
 They will perform a blood test and review your medical background, including the use of medications and/or alcohol that may harm the liver.
 A liver biopsy may also be performed, which involves taking a small piece of liver tissue to examine it more closely.

 Symptoms of Autoimmune Hepatitis

-If you or a loved one experience any of the symptoms listed below after getting a vaccine, you should consult your doctor immediately because the vaccine may have triggered the symptoms.
+If you or a loved one experiences any of the symptoms listed below after getting a vaccine, you should consult your doctor immediately because the vaccine may have triggered the symptoms.
 Additionally, you should also contact a vaccine injury lawyer because you may be entitled to compensation.
-There are no legal costs for patients represented by Maglio, Christopher, and Toale, P.A.
+There are no legal costs for patients represented by mctlaw.